G-Ray/hyperdb/ARCHITECTURE.md

 [hypercore](https://github.com/mafintosh/hypercore)s.
 A *hypercore* is a secure append-only log that is identified by a public key, and can only be written to by the holder of the corresponding private key.
 Because it is append-only, old values cannot be deleted nor modified.
-Because it is secure, any other peer in the network can verify these attributes without inherently trusting the author.
+Because it is secure, a feed can be downloaded from even untrustworthy peers and verified to be accurate.
+Any modifications (malicious or otherwise) to the original feed data by someone other than the author can be readily detected.

 Each entry in a hypercore has a *sequence number*, that increments by 1 with each write, starting at 0 (`seq=0`).